MrFreezeIsCool/IA-EOY-2022/README.md

 - 👋 Hi, We are D***** H****** and I** T***
 - 🌱 We are currently students at L**** High School in H******
-- 📫 Do not reach out to us
+- 📫 Do not reach out to us we are ashamed of this.

 <!---
 MrFreezeIsCool/MrFreezeIsCool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.